Blogs

 wave

-The alleged attack happened on Thursday.
-Rudakubana, reportedly housed on the same unit as Manchester Arena bomber plotter Hashem Abedi, is said to have used a kettle in his cell to heat water before throwing it on the officer.
-The officer was taken to the hospital as a precaution, thankfully discharged later that evening, and is expected back at work next week.
+So, it all went down last Thursday.
+Apparently, Rudakubana – who's reportedly on the same wing as Hashem Abedi, the Manchester Arena bomber plotter – used a kettle in his cell.
+He heated up some water, and then… well, you can probably guess what happened next.
+The officer was sent to the hospital as a precaution, thankfully released that evening, and is expected to be back at work next week.
+But still… yikes.

-Rudakubana was convicted in January for the brutal murders of three young girls—Alice da Silva Aguiar (9), Bebe King (6), and Elsie Dot Stancombe (7)—at a Taylor Swift-themed dance class in Southport.
-He also attempted to murder eight other children, the class instructor, and a businessman who tried to intervene.
-This massacre shocked the nation and led to a public inquiry to examine how such a tragedy could occur.
-The inquiry is examining security failures and looking into all aspects of the case.
+Remember those brutal Southport murders?
+Rudakubana was convicted in January for killing three young girls – Alice da Silva Aguiar (9), Bebe King (6), and Elsie Dot Stancombe (7) – at a Taylor Swift-themed dance class.
+He also tried to kill eight other kids, the instructor, and a businessman who tried to step in.
+It was a national tragedy, a massacre that shocked everyone.
+The ensuing public inquiry is looking into every aspect of what went wrong – security failures and everything else.

 FAQ